Business A Level

 Where next?

-This subject can take you in many different directions such as Marketing, Finance, HR, Logistics and Retail.
-It provides an insight into functions that are relevant to all sectors of the economy and employment routes.
-Whatever your skillset, there is a role within a business to suit you, from customer facing roles to financial analysis.
+This subject can take you in many different directions, such as Marketing, HR, Finance, Management, and International Relation.
+It can provide you with a considered understanding of the functions that are relevant to all employment routes and sectors of the economy.
+Whatever your skill set, there is a role within a business to suit you, from customer-facing roles to financial analysis.
 The skills you gain on the course will allow you to make a valuable contribution to businesses in the future.
-A Degree Apprenticeship in Chartered Management also exists for students to progress on to after BHASVIC.
-Useful websites to research careers and wider progression options could include the Chartered Institute of Management, All About Careers and The Apprenticeship Guide.
+Degree apprenticeships also exist for students to progress on to after BHASVIC.
+Useful websites to research careers and wider progression options could include the All About Careers, The Apprenticeship Guide, and the Chartered Institute of Management.
+This course will encourage you to create a supportive and positive social and professional network for your career journey.

 Career and university opportunities - https://twitter.com/BHASVICBusEc